josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #3: Adding version control
+# Tutorial: Adding version control

 Complete the following guidelines to add your web development project under version control in Git and share your repository in GitHub.